Checkmarx/JS-SCP/src/access-control/README.md

 It is also important to properly separate privileged logic from the rest of the application code.

-Other important operations where access controls must be enforced in order to prevent an unauthorized user from accessing them are:
+Other important operation where access controls must be enforced in order to prevent unauthorized user from accessing them, are:

 * File and other resources.
 * Protected URL's